robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_NO_MATCH` -> No macro found on that INPUT_KEYBOARD_MACRO

 ### IOCTL_KEYBOARDFILTER_GETMACROLENGTH
+Description: Gets how many keys are stored in the replacing key sequence of a macro.

 Input:
 - input buffer needs to be an INPUT_KEYBOARD_MACRO structure that stores the device id and the scancode of the key of which you want to know the macro length;